NativeScript/docs-v7/ui/basics.md

 ## User interface components

-NativeScript provides a wide range of built-in user interface components:mdash;layouts and widgets.
+NativeScript provides a wide range of built-in user interface components&mdash;layouts and widgets.
 You can also create your own custom user interface components.

 When NativeScript parses your `XML` files, it looks for components that match a name in the module exports.